keystonejs/keystone/docs/guides/hooks.md

 ### Stage

 Keystone defines several _stages_ within the [hook execution order](#execution-order).
-These stages are intended to be used for different purposes; they help organise your hook functionality.
+These stages are intended to be used for different purposes; they help organize your hook functionality.

 - Input resolution - modify the values supplied
 - Data validation - check the values are valid